Shivter14/SysShivt-tools/README.md

 ## Why are all the versions in zip files?
 That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them to this day.

-# How to install sysshivt tools
+# How do I install SysShivt tools?
+With the help of this archived file:
 ```
 You need SSVM 2.5.1 to install the latest version of SysShivt tools.